Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 If everything is perfect with your metadata, you can skip this step!

 1. Upload your updated and correct BCMR file to IPFS (or wherever you prefer) and copy its CID (it’s not possible to edit files on IPFS).
 2. Decide where you want to run the script.
-In my case, I will create start from the home directory of my non-privileged user on my Ubuntu 23.04 machine.
+In my case, I will start from the home directory of my non-privileged user on my Ubuntu 23.04 machine.
 3. Download the AuthUpdate repository: `git clone https://github.com/mr-zwets/AuthUpdate.git`.
 4. Enter the git repo: `cd AuthUpdate`.
 5. Install the dependencies (especially mainnet-js): `npm install`.